axiomhq/tracing-axiom/README.md

 - **rustls-tls**: Enables TLS functionality provided by `rustls`.

 ## FAQ & Troubleshooting
+### How do I log traces to the console in addition to Axiom?
+You can use this library to get a [`tracing-subscriber::layer`](https://docs.rs/tracing-subscriber/latest/tracing_subscriber/layer/index.html) and combine it with other layers, for example one that prints traces to the console.
+You can see how this works in the [fmt example](./examples/fmt).

 ### Logs are not appearing in Axiom
 [`init`](https://docs.rs/tracing-axiom/latest/tracing_axiom/fn.init.html), [`try_init`](https://docs.rs/tracing-axiom/latest/tracing_axiom/fn.try_init.html) and [`layer`](https://docs.rs/tracing-axiom/latest/tracing_axiom/struct.Builder.html#method.layer) all return a [`Guard`](https://docs.rs/tracing-axiom/latest/tracing_axiom/struct.Guard.html), which will shutdown the
 tracer provider on drop.